deconf/Localization-Helper/README.md

 Localization Helper
 =================================

 Shows the original string with details like domain, context and localization source file while hovering strings on a WordPress localized install.
-To display L10N details hover the targeted text while pressing the ALT key.

 Localization Helper for WordPress
 ---------------------------------------------------

 Shows the original string with details like domain, context and localization source file while hovering strings on a WordPress localized install.
 To display L10N details hover the targeted text while pressing the ALT key.

+Demo: See the Localization Helper in action : https://www.youtube.com/watch?v=NTHbJdh4sqg

 With Localization Helper you can easily debug localizations for plugins, themes and WordPress core.